Subject Leader: Mrs Hagger

-At HWJS we value English as a main subject as well as a medium through which all subjects are taught.
-We aim to develop a whole school approach to English that values our rich and varied literacy heritage and ensures continuity and progression so all children:
+At Hatch Warren Junior School, we value English as a main subject as well as a medium through which all subjects are taught.
+We aim to develop a whole school approach to English, which values our rich and varied literary heritage and ensures continuity and progression so that all children:

 Develop a love of reading enabling them to read fluently and with good understanding for pleasure and information.

 Develop a love of listening to and responding to stories.

 Are able to participate in discussions and debates demonstrating good speaking and listening skills.

 Can write clearly accurately and coherently for a variety of purposes and audiences.

 Can spell accurately by applying spelling conventions and experimenting with new vocabulary.

 Understand and apply grammatical conventions in their work.